 PERFUSE Study Group

-Interventional cardiologist Dr. Michael Gibson founded the PERFUSE study group in 1987.
-The PERFUSE academic research organization now has over 25 years of experience in leading and providing core laboratory services to support more than 110 international multi-center trials in cardiovascular disease.
+Founded by BIDMC Interventional cardiologist C. Michael Gibson, MD, the PERFUSE academic research organization now has over 25 years of experience in leading and providing core laboratory services to support more than 110 international multi-center trials in cardiovascular disease.
 As an international leader in the development of secure informational portals for clinical trials, PERFUSE creates novel on-line “communities” to foster enrollment, drive physician and site engagement and enhance trial awareness.
-To build an academic community around a disease state, PERFUSE trials actively engage trial investigators as co-authors of textbook content on the medical education website WikiDoc.org, which was created by Dr. Gibson as “a living textbook” for medical education.
-Together with WikiPatient.org, a second medical education website created by Dr. Gibson, the two sites are viewed up to 2 million times daily.
+T

 Framingham Heart Study (FHS)

-This National Heart Lung Blood Institute (NHLBI) sponsored project is the world's largest and longest running prospective cardiovascular disease epidemiology study.
-BIDMC cardiologist Dr. Connie Tsao helps to direct the Echo core lab at the FHS.
-New technologies have been introduced in recent years including M-mode, 2-D, and Doppler echocardiography, Holter monitoring for arrhythmia and ST segments, computerized 12-lead ECGs, ambulatory blood pressure measurements and carotid ultrasonography.
+The Framingham Heart Study (FHS), sponsored by the National Heart Lung Blood Institute, is the world's largest and longest running prospective cardiovascular disease epidemiology study.
+BIDMC cardiologist Connie Tsao, MD, helps to direct the Echo core lab at the FHS.
+Technologies include M-mode, 2-D, and Doppler echocardiography, Holter monitoring for arrhythmia and ST segments, computerized 12-lead ECGs, ambulatory blood pressure measurements and carotid ultrasonography.
 Data from these are part of a correlated database that includes up to 40 years of information.
 Current research includes:

 - Incidence, prevalence and prognosis of atrial fibrillation